Digital Nomad Life in Costa Rica

 When we asked expats and global nomads about the quality of medical care in Costa Rica, they replied:

 "Costa Rica has a comprehensive healthcare system that provides a wide range of services to its citizens and foreign residents.
 The public healthcare system is funded by the government and is available to all citizens and legal residents.
 The quality of public healthcare is generally good, with modern facilities and well-trained staff.
 Foreign residents have access to the public healthcare system, although they may need to pay a fee for some services.
 Expats in Costa Rica can use the public healthcare system, but they may need to pay a fee for some services.
-Expats can also opt for private healthcare, which is more expensive but offers more comprehensive coverage," explained one expat living in Costa Rica.
+Expats can also opt for private healthcare, which is more expensive but offers more comprehensive coverage," said one digital nomad in Costa Rica.

 "If you're a resident you pretty much have to enroll in the Caja, the public health system, and if you aren't, you can't.
 So there's that.
 Whether or not you enroll in the Caja, if you have the funds, private insurance is nice.
 INS, the state insurance company, sells a pretty good policy for not too much money, and (ahem) it's darn near customary not to mention pre-existing conditions on the application.
 After a year or so INS doesn't care, and it does pay.
 Blue Cross and others have now entered the market, but I doubt they're as lax as INS.
 Of course, you can always pay out-of-pocket for private at prices about a third of US prices, but even a third adds up.
 Me, I'm only in the Caja now, since I let my INS policy lapse, but that's because I'm poor.
 People of some affluence usually do both--private for ease and comfort, public as a backup.
 Oh, in the Caja plan on speaking Spanish.
 Most Caja docs will know a little English and a few will be fluent, but the system operates in Spanish and you can't count on anyone speaking English.
-In the private system almost everybody speaks English," said one digital nomad in San José.
+In the private system almost everybody speaks English," commented a person living in San José, Costa Rica.

 What are the pros and cons of living in Costa Rica?

 "My only dislike is the postal system.
 The system is impossible to navigate when trying to receive a package.
-I have learned that it is easier for me to order something, and divert the government postal system altogether," explained one digital nomad living in Florencia, Costa Rica.
+I have learned that it is easier for me to order something, and divert the government postal system altogether," said a member in Florencia.

 About the Author

 Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
-Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
-Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
-Mr. Wood is also a licensed counselor and psychotherapist.
+Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.